-The Arrangement to which this Ruling applies
+The arrangement to which this Ruling applies | Te whakaritenga i pāngia e tēnei Whakataunga

-The Arrangement is the payment of an amount of crypto-assets to an employee in connection with their employment as an incentive or bonus.
+The Arrangement is the payment of an amount of cryptoassets to an employee in connection with their employment as an incentive or bonus.

-This Ruling applies only to salary and wage earners, not self-employed taxpayers, and where the crypto-assets being paid are an agreed deduction from a monetary amount.
+This Ruling applies only to salary and wage earners, not self-employed taxpayers, and where the cryptoassets being paid are an agreed deduction from a monetary amount.

-This Ruling does not apply where the crypto-asset provided is a "share" for income tax purposes that is received under an "employee share scheme" as defined in s CE 7.
+This Ruling does not apply where the cryptoasset provided is a "share" for income tax purposes that is received under an "employee share scheme" as defined in s CE 7.